Chapter 12: The Minimal Machine Model

 CMD_RESET_CPU 0xFE Signal CPU reset; triggers the reset_evt eventfd

-When CMD_RESET_CPU arrives, Firecracker signals a reset_evt eventfd.
-The VMM's event loop receives that signal and shuts down the VM process gracefully.
-From the guest's perspective, the CPU stops; from the host's perspective, the firecracker binary exits cleanly.
+When CMD_RESET_CPU arrives, Firecracker signals the vCPU-exit eventfd.
+The process terminates rather than creating a freshly reset guest; Firecracker's FAQ therefore distinguishes this supported termination path from guest reboot.
 The control register keeps two bits set permanently: CB_POST_OK = 0x04 (Power-On Self Test passed) and CB_KBD_INT = 0x01 (keyboard interrupt enabled), which is sufficient to prevent the Linux keyboard driver from looping waiting for POST completion.

 The only scan codes the emulator produces are for Ctrl+Alt+Del: KEY_CTRL = 0x0014, KEY_ALT = 0x0011, KEY_DEL = 0xE071.
 The emulator is not a general PS/2 keyboard; it cannot type.
 From v1.8.0 onward, it appears in the ACPI DSDT as _SB_.PS2_ with HID PNP0303, with I/O resources at 0x0060 (size 1) and 0x0064 (size 1, the latter described in the source as "Fake a command port so Linux stops complaining").